argparse - parse options passed to a fish script or function

 A simple example:

-argparse --name=my_function 'h/help' 'n/name=' -- $argv
+argparse 'h/help' 'n/name=' -- $argv

 or return

 If $argv is empty then there is nothing to parse and argparse returns zero to indicate success.
 If $argv is not empty then it is checked for flags -h, --help, -n and --name.
 If they are found they are removed from the arguments and local variables called _flag_OPTION are set so the script can determine which options were seen.
-If $argv doesn’t have any errors, like a missing mandatory value for an option, then argparse exits with a status of zero.
+If $argv doesn’t have any errors, like an unknown option or a missing mandatory value for an option, then argparse exits with a status of zero.
 Otherwise it writes appropriate error messages to stderr and exits with a status of one.

 The or return means that the function returns argparse’s status if it failed, so if it goes on argparse succeeded.